ShilpaPhilipose/Data-Analytics-Portfolio/README.md

 * **Iris-versicolor** generally falls between setosa and virginica.
 * Petal length and petal width show a clear positive relationship.
 * Petal measurements provide useful distinctions between the three Iris species.
-* The three Iris species can be visually differentiated based on their measurements.

 ---